UnitConversion/unitConversion/documents/activeinterlock/webclient.rst

    Enter description and click Create.

-After logic and devices are entered and approved, the whole dataset can be approved by pressing the **Approve** button that is places in the same line with tabs.
+After logic and devices are entered and approved, the whole dataset can be approved by pressing the **Approve** button that is placed in the line with tabs.

 .. figure:: img/approve_dataset.png
    :scale: 50%